 Provincial Canon for Next Generation Leadership Initiative (NGLI)

-Canon Jessica Jones was raised in the parish and diocesan ministry.
+Canon Jessica Jones was raised in the parish and diocesan ministry and was ordained in 2017.
 She has served in a variety of positions, including as a worship leader, as a Director for Christian Formation, and as an Executive Pastor.
-Jessica’s educational experience has set her up to blend education, worship, and theology; she holds an undergraduate degree in Music Education, a Master’s Degree, and a Specialist's Degree in Educational Leadership, a Doctorate in Worship Studies, and is working on her Ph.D. in Educational Leadership.
-Her current areas of study include engaged learning and reflective catechesis.
+Jessica’s educational experience has set her up to blend education, worship, and theology; she holds a PhD, a Specialist’s degree, and a Master’s degree all in Educational Leadership, a Doctorate in Worship Studies, and her undergraduate degree is in Music Education.
 Jessica is the Associate Academic Dean, Thesis Director, and Professor at the Webber Institute for Worship Studies, and she currently serves as the Canon for Next Generation Discipleship in the Gulf Atlantic Diocese.
-Her areas of interest include education, worship and liturgy, catechesis, family ministry, and ministry to women.
+Her areas of interest include education, leadership development, worship and liturgy, catechesis, family ministry, and ministry to women.

-- Connect with Rev. Canon Dr. Jessica H. Jones
+- Connect with Rev. Canon Jessica H. Jones, PhD

 The Rev. Canon Diane Reece